Lafayette, Indiana

 Lafayette was founded in 1825 on the southeast bank of the Wabash River near where the river becomes impassable for riverboats upstream, though a French fort and trading post had existed since 1717 on the opposite bank and three miles downstream.
 It was named for the French general Marquis de Lafayette, a Revolutionary War hero.
+Lafayette is 63 mi northwest of Indianapolis and 125 mi southeast of Chicago.